aashutosh-tripathi/kelp-global-assignment/README.md

 Finally a report showing percentage distribution over different age ranges is presented on the console.

+Configure PostgreSQL connection using *'database.js'* Configure Input file path using *'environment.js'*

 How to run:
 - run command *npm install*
 - run command *node index.js*

-Configure Input file path using *'environment.js'*

 Technologies used:
 - Node JS